tomgooch/windy-plugin-soarcalc/ReadMe.md

 ## Getting Started

+**Note for mobile devices:**  SoarCalc (in common with all other Windy plugins) is not compatible with the Windy mobile App but it does function well within Chrome or other browsers on mobile devices just as it does on a laptop/PC.
+If you already have the Windy mobile App installed then, unfortunately, it will be necessary to uninstall it before proceeding.
+You will always have to use the links below to access SoarCalc to avoid being redirected to a page inviting you to install the App.
+You should also ignore the "Download App" button that sometimes appears.

 To get started...

 1. Open <https://windy.com/plugin/soarcalc>

 2. If SoarCalc is not yet installed you will be re-directed to the "Windy Plugins" menu page.
 Select "SoarCalc" from the list of available plugins, then select "Install plugin", then "Open plugin".

-3. If SoarCalc is already installed then Windy,com will open directly with the SoarCalc plugin already active.
+3. If SoarCalc is already installed then Windy.com will open directly with the SoarCalc plugin already active.

-**Note:**  Windy plugins including SoarCalc are not compatible with the Windy mobile App but SoarCalc functions well within Chrome or other browsers on mobile devices.
-For this reason you should not navigate to windy.com because you will be redirected to the Mobile App which you do not want.
-You should also ignore the "Download App" button that appears on mobile devices.

-**Note:**  You may wish to set up a shortcut to <https://windy.com/plugin/soarcalc> or perhaps to one or more like this <https://windy.com/plugin/soarcalc/51.705/-2.130> i.e. the same thing but also specifying the starting location (latitude/longitude).
+4. You may wish to set up a shortcut to <https://windy.com/plugin/soarcalc> or perhaps to one or more like this <https://windy.com/plugin/soarcalc/51.705/-2.130> i.e. the same thing but also specifying the starting location (latitude/longitude).

 ### Windy Plugins Menu